-A detailed SAP will be created for the study before the first annual analysis and will be updated as necessary during the course of the study.
+A detailed SAP has been created for the study before the first annual analysis and will be updated as necessary during the course of the study.

 Categorical variables will be summarised by absolute and relative frequencies (number of valid and missing observations and percentages).
 Continuous variables will be summarised by descriptive statistics (number of valid and missing observations, mean, standard deviation, median, interquartile range, minimum, and maximum).
-Time to event data will be assessed using the Kaplan-Meier method.
 Two-sided 95% CI will be provided for the main statistical estimator.